Luca Netz

-Luca Netz (born 15 May 2003) is a German professional footballer who plays as a left-back for club Borussia Mönchengladbach.
+Luca Netz (born 15 May 2003) is a German professional footballer who plays as a left-back for Premier League club Nottingham Forest.
+He is a former German youth international.

 Club career

 Netz was born in Berlin, Germany.
 He made his professional debut for Hertha BSC in the Bundesliga on 2 January 2021, coming on as a substitute in the 86th minute for Marvin Plattenhardt against Schalke 04.
 The home match finished as a 3–0 win for Hertha.
 On 13 February 2021, Netz scored his first Bundesliga goal in the 82nd minute against VfB Stuttgart.
 His goal equalized the game, and the match ended in a 1-1 draw.

+On 2 February 2026, English Premier League club Nottingham Forest announced his signing, on a four-and-a-half year deal for reported transfer fee of £1,100,000.

 International career

 Netz played two matches for the Germany national under-15 football team in May 2018.
 From September 2018 to February 2020, he was part of the Germany national under-17 football team, with whom he participated in the 2019 UEFA European Under-17 Championship in Ireland.
 Netz was nominated for the Germany national under-21 football team squad for the 2023 UEFA European Under-21 Championship in Romania and Georgia.